fanoframework/fanoframework.github.io/scaffolding-with-fano-cli/index.md

 Generated project files are mostly similar to `--project` output, except that `src/app.pas`, and `src/bootstrap.pas` which will generate a daemon FastCGI web application.
 See [Deploy as FastCGI application](/deployment/fastcgi) for information on how to setup FastCGI application to work with various web server.

+Difference between FastCGI application created with `--project-fcgid` and `--project-fcgi` is first will be FastCGI application which its process is managed by Apache mod_fcgid module while latter must be run independently.

 ## Scaffolding SCGI project directory structure